New Year's Eve in London: 2000–05

 A 20-minute New Year's fireworks display was organised by the Greater London Authority for the first time to celebrate the year 2000.
 It was produced by Bob Geldof's Ten Alps, and estimated to have been seen in-person by three million people.
 It was announced that the show would feature an effect at midnight consisting of 200 ft-tall flames in an "advancing river of fire going upstream at 650 mph" down the Thames (representing the speed of the Earth's rotation), although the "river of fire" effect was panned by critics and spectators who believed that the result did not resemble what was suggested by the organisers.
 Geldof believed that the event was successful, and hoped that it would become an annual tradition.
 In the aftermath of the events, there were reports of overcrowding on the London Underground, and the Metropolitan Police had to pay £3 million in overtime.

-The GLA planned to host a second event for New Year's Eve 2001, which would also be organised by Ten Alps, and co-produced by Australian Syd Howard (who worked Sydney New Year's Eve and the 2000 Summer Olympics).
+The GLA planned to host a second event for New Year's Eve 2001, which would also be organised by Ten Alps, and co-produced by Syd Howard—the Australian producer of Sydney New Year's Eve and fireworks during the 2000 Summer Olympics.
 Unlike 2000, the main fireworks display would have instead taken place earlier in the evening at 7 p.m., with a smaller display at midnight.
 However, in November 2000, it was announced that the event had been cancelled due to safety concerns raised by the Underground and London police.
 Approximately 80,000 revellers gathered around Trafalgar Square to celebrate the New Year, as had been a tradition for many years.

-A fireworks show returned for 2003–04 event, with Jack Morton Worldwide becoming producer.
+A fireworks show returned for 2003–04, with Jack Morton Worldwide becoming producer.
 Ahead of the 2004–05 event, London Assembly member Bob Neill argued that London's New Year's Eve festivities were not as good as those of Paris or New York City—two of its competitors in bids for the 2012 Summer Olympics—stating that "If we are to be a serious contender for the Olympics we want to be able to show that London can put on a decent show."
 Out of respect for the 2004 Indian Ocean earthquake and tsunami, a planned light show approaching the fireworks was cancelled and replaced by a moment of silence for victims of the tragedy.

 2011–2020

+Since 2010, Cambridgeshire-based Titanium Fireworks has produced the pyrotechnics for the event.